uploadcare/uploadcare-netlifycms-depricated/README.md

 You are free to register, but since [Git Gateway][git-gateway] is disabled, you won’t be able to publish your changes.

+The source code of our demo can be found [here][demo-sources].

 ## Install

-This demo can be installed via NPM:
+This plugin can be installed via NPM:

 ```bash
 npm install uploadcare-netlifycms --save